Prof. Dr. Philipp Fürnstahl

 Mazda Farshad, Medical Director and Professor and Chair for Orthopedic

-Reto Sutter, Chief physician for Radiology
+Reto Sutter, Professor and Chief of Radiology

 KU Leuven.
 Belgium